parklab-snu/parklab-snu.github.io/content/join/_index.md

 # Join us

+The Park Lab is currently under construction but we hope to recruit graduate and undergraduate students in the future.

 ## Graduate students

 If you are interested in joining our lab as a graduate student, please send me your CV, transcript, and your research interests (0.5 pages in English).